columnlab/columnlab.github.io/_opportunities/2021-genealogy-urop.md

 We value your personal experiences and identity as they relate to your own use of these online spaces and communities.
 You will work with mentors who are dedicated to your success on this project and to your career as a junior researcher.
 Expect to learn how to develop new methods and conduct large-scale empirical studies in online contexts that often have crucial implications for the offline world.

-**Several Positions available for Fall 2021**: Desired start date in early September.
+**Positions FILLED for Fall 2021**: Check back for new opportunities in the future!

 **Pay Rate**: $15/hour, 10-20 hrs/week